2023-24 CALL FOR APPLICATIONS | Deadline – May 22, 2023

 With funding from The Andrew W. Mellon Foundation and in partnership with the San Diego Community College District, the UC San Diego Division of Arts and Humanities is excited to launch the Integrated Internship Initiative.

-The initiative initially funded three humanities Ph.D. students in the pilot year, six Ph.D. arts and humanities students for the 2021-2022 academic year, and will fund six Ph.D. arts and humanities students for the 2022-2023 academic year.
+The initiative initially funded three humanities Ph.D. students in the pilot year, six Ph.D. arts and humanities students for the 2021-2022 academic year, six Ph.D. arts and humanities students for the 2022-2023 academic year, and will fund three Ph.D. arts and humanities students for the 2023-2024 academic year.

 The fellowship introduces UC San Diego Arts & Humanities Ph.D. students to a range of academic leadership positions and career options.